+Jill Stephen, English and David Rosenwasser, English, Co-Directors; Linda Bips, Psychology, Student Development Liaison; Emily Stockton-Brown, Assistant Director of the Writing Center

-David Rosenwasser, English; Linda Bips, Psychology; and Jill Stephen, English; Co-Directors WRITING ACROSS THE CURRICULUM PROGRAM
+WRITING ACROSS THE CURRICULUM PROGRAM

 Muhlenberg College offers a Writing Across the Curriculum Program that incorporates writing into virtually every department at the college.
 The basic premise of the program is that writing is essential to the learning process.
-Writing instruction at Muhlenberg is not primarily about teaching students to avoid error (that is important but secondary) but about helping them to use writing to develop as creative and critical thinkers.
-The Program also assumes that the ability to write well cannot be acquired in a single semester of practice during the students first year.
-As a result, Muhlenberg requires students to take at least three Writing Intensive (aka W) courses during their undergraduate career: a first-year seminar (FYS), a writing intensive course designated by the student's major field of study, and one other officially designated W course from anywhere in the curriculum.
+Writing instruction at Muhlenberg is about helping students use writing to develop as creative and critical thinkers.
+The Program assumes that the ability to write well cannot be acquired in a single semester of practice during a student's first year.
+Muhlenberg requires students to take at least three writing-intensive (aka W) courses during their undergraduate careers: a first-year seminar (FYS), a writing-intensive course designated by the student's major field of study, and one other officially designated W course from anywhere in the curriculum.